 - 2.6.2 Vehicular emissions from the adjacent roads could be a potential source of air pollution affecting the Proposed Development.
 On the other hand, internal access roads within the Proposed Development are EVA roads only with minimal traffic flow. - 2.6.3 The road network adjacent to the Application Site includes Rural Road (RR) (i.e. Castle Peak Road San Tin), which sits at the southeast of the Application Site, and Tam Kon Chau Road which is adjacent to the western boundary of the Application Site.
-According to the published Annual Traffic Census 2022 report, Castle Peak Road San Tin is a Rural Road, while Tam Kon Chau Road is unclassified.
-As shown in Figure 2.2, the Proposed Development has allowed a building setback of 10m from the road edge of Castel Peak Road San Tin, which can satisfy relevant buffer distance requirement for Local Distributor as well as for District Distributor.
-Thus, no particular concern on vehicular emission is anticipated. - 2.6.4 For Tam Kon Chau Road, from traffic engineering point of view, it currently only serves for the accessing the village and open storage sites, it is considered a local access road to the rural area.
-Based on Town Planning Board's (TPB) gazetted Outline Zoning Plan Nos.
-S/YL-MP/7 Mai Po & Fairview Park, Tam Kon Chau Road is expected to be connected to a zone of "Other Specified Uses" annotated "Wetland Conservation Park ("OU(WCP)".
-Thus its nature will still be a local access road to the rural area.
-In addition, given its low traffic flow (<270 veh./hr during peak hour as illustrated in Appendix 3.1), it is reasonable to classify them as a Local Distributor in nature. - 2.6.5 Building setback of at least 5m and 10m from the road kerb of nearby local access roads and rural road has already been incorporated into the design of the Proposed Development (Figure 2.2 refers).
-The areas that fall within the 5m and 10m buffers are used as landscape areas only, thus are not considered as air sensitive uses.
-As the Application Site has incorporated adequate setback distance and can satisfy the above-mentioned buffer distance requirement in HKPSG, no adverse air quality impact is anticipated.
+According to the published Annual Traffic Census 2023 report, Castle Peak Road San Tin is a Rural Road, while Tam Kon Chau Road is unclassified.
+As shown in Figure 2.2, the Proposed Development has allowed a building setback of 10m from the road edge of Castel Peak Road San Tin, which can satisfy relevant buffer distance requirement for District Distributor in accordance with Table 3.1 of HKPSG Chapter 9.
+Thus, no adverse vehicular emission impact from Castle Peak Road San Tin is anticipated. - 2.6.4 For Tam Kon Chau Road, from traffic engineering point of view, it currently only serves for the accessing the village and open storage sites, it is considered a single track access road with passing bay provided at certain interval to the rural area.
+The justification from Project traffic consultant is provided in Appendix 2.1.
+Based on Town Planning Board's (TPB) approved Outline Zoning Plan Nos.
+S/YL-MP/8 Mai Po & Fairview Park, Tam Kon Chau Road is expected to be connected to a zone of "Other Specified Uses" annotated "Wetland Conservation Park ("OU(WCP)", which is rural environment in nature.
+Thus, its nature will still be a single track access road to the rural area.
+In addition, given the road is only a single carriageway and that its low traffic flow (<270 veh./hr during peak hour as illustrated in Appendix 3.1), which serves local villages only, it is reasonable to classify them as a Local Distributor in nature. - 2.6.5 Building setback of at least 5m and 10m from the road kerb of Tam Kon Chau Road and Castle Peak Road - San Tin respectively has already been incorporated into the design of the Proposed Development (Figure 2.2 refers).
+No air-sensitive use, including openable window, fresh air intake and recreational use in the open space, is located within the buffer zones, as the areas that fall within the 5m and 10m buffers are used as landscape areas only, thus are not considered as air sensitive uses.
+As the Application Site has incorporated adequate setback distance and can satisfy the above-mentioned buffer distance requirement in HKPSG, no adverse air quality impact from vehicular emission is anticipated.